durrrr91/McDonalds-Ionic-menu-filter/readme.md

-Testing the Ionic framework for my Kafoodle interview.
+# Ionic Kafoodle test

-Using Firebase to store some sample data.
-Search or filter McDonalds menu items by Calories, Total fat, Carbohydrates or Protein.
+This app allows you to filter McDonalds menu items by name, calories, total fat, carbohydrates or protein.
+You can also:

+  - Favourite items
+  - Delete items*

-Using some basic Ionic functionality to favourite and delete items.
-Only the favorutie item is stored in the database and deleted items will be back after a refresh.
-Scroll up to refresh.
+*Deleted items are not saved in the database so they can be back after a refresh.
+Scroll list up to refresh.
+Firebase is used to store the sample data and user favourites.